 A plant-based diet is free of animal products such as meat, eggs, and milk.
 Instead, such a diet consists mainly of fruits, vegetables, whole grains, legumes, and plant-based oils.
-A plant-based diet can help reduce the risk of chronic diseases, boost the immune system, and maintain a healthy body weight.

 Because plant-based diets are low in saturated fats while focusing on fruits and vegetables, they boost health and energy.

 Studies show that consuming a plant-based diet helps to reduce the rate of illness and chronic disease.

 Transitioning from a meat-based to a plant-based diet is easier than one might think.
 Incorporating some tips and strategies can make the switch smoother.